DaFuqs/PowerTriage/README.md

 The Computer to target

 ### -LAPSUserName
 The name of a local / LAPS account.
-If not set remote authentication will be attempted with the current user credentials.
-Since that is not a local account password hashes will be transmitted to the destination computer - it's therefore less safe than using a local / LAPS account though
+If not set, remote authentication will be attempted with the current user credentials.
+Since that is not a local account password, hashes will be transmitted to the destination computer - it therefore is less safe than using a local / LAPS account

 ### -LAPSPassword
 The password for the local / LAPS account.
 If -LAPSUserName is set but password is not the script will automatically try to query the password of the user from Active Directory instead